 In recent years the more frequent flushing of the lake has prevented excessive nutrient accumulation and has decreased the decomposition of seagrass and need for its removal.

 How is damaged infrastructure and erosion currently being addressed?

-The most recent East Coast Low storm caused some damage to infrastructure and the lake foreshore which is currently being fixed by the relevant management authorities.
+East Coast Low storms can cause damage to infrastructure and the lake foreshore.
 It is an ongoing process for relevant management authorities to fix this damage.
 You should report damaged infrastructure and/or significant new erosion to the relevant management authority (most likely your local Council).
 An overview of land managers is provided in our Lake Illawarra Foreshore Lands brochure

-Ongoing infrastructure requirements and erosion issues will both be considered as a part of the CZMP.
+Ongoing infrastructure requirements and erosion issues will both be considered as a part of the CMP.

 Will there be employment opportunities as a result of the CMP?

 A completed CMP will make applying for funds to manage environmental factors in and around the lake likely to be more successful, meaning more projects and potentially more employment opportunities around the lake.

 Will this plan consider the Lake becoming a recreational fishing haven?